How involved is too involved?

 The toddler factor

 The difference in speed between ability and how much your little one just wants to can make for some messy mealtimes, some splashy bathtimes, and some wacky outfits – and probably a few tantrums along the way, too.
-These less-than-picture-perfect experiences are how Baby learns, though, and giving him the chance to try things out, even if he might not have the coordination to master them quite yet, is a valuable experience.
+These less-than-picture-perfect experiences are how Baby learns, though, and giving them the chance to try things out, even if they might not have the coordination to master them quite yet, is a valuable experience.

 The helicopter effect